LCA-CI-builds-repair/autogluon/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to our project.
+Thank yo4.
+Commit to your fork using clear commit messages.
+5. Send us a pull request, answering any default questions in the pull request interface.
+6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+7. Ensure that the default CI passes before running the platform tests.
+To spin up the platform tests, which test autogluon among macOS and windows, comment on the PR with `/platform_tests` (You would need write permission to AutoGluon repo).r your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary